RezaShahrestani/programme/legacy/javascript/javascript3/week1/optional-homework.md

 Create your own json file with something that **interests you**.
 Maybe that could be computers, pets, music etc.

-Remember to validate the json using a tool like fx this: <https://jsonlint.com/>
+Remember to validate the json using a tool like e.g. this: <https://jsonlint.com/>

 ## Find a cool api

 Find a cool api and **explain how it works** and what kind of **json data** the api responds with.
 Is it an array, an object, a string.
 How is the data structure.
-Is it fx an array of objects or how is it structured.
+Is it e.g. an array of objects or how is it structured.

 There are a few examples of apis here:
 <https://github.com/toddmotto/public-apis>